StavrosOrf/EV2Gym/README.md

 ## TODO short term

+- [ ] Implement step for ev charger and ev
+- [ ] Complete the grid action transform
-- [ ] Do not implement the Grid model yet -> Implement the G2V/V2G EVs gym environment.
+- [ ] Implement the get_observation and reward functions
 - [ ] Replace 'EV-Spawner' with realistic EV spawn rate using distributions for different times of the day and days of the week, and staying time
 - [ ] Add an battery charging model curve in the problem formulation equations (0-80 fast, 80-100 slow)